How News Aggregator Apps Personalize Content in 2026

 - Topic pinning: fixed interests give stability so recommendations do not drift too quickly.

 ""Your filter bubble is your own personal, unique universe of information ...
-But you don't decide what gets in - and more importantly, you don't see what gets edited out." - Eli Pariser
+But you don't decide what gets in โ and more importantly, you don't see what gets edited out." โ Eli Pariser, co-founder of Upworthy and author of The Filter Bubble

 The practical takeaway is not to reject personalization.
 It is to use explicit controls actively so the app reflects your priorities instead of inferring too much from short-term clicks.